cs-ed/ed-tech-plan-leecology/README.md

 installed as well as any online services.

 #### Student Technologies #####
-During the class, we will be using several different softwares: *Visual Studio Code, GitHub, MakeArcade.*
+During the class, we will be using several different softwares: *Visual Studio Code, GitHub, MakeArcade, Slack, problems.org, W3Schools, and Piazza*

 Visual Studio Code is a way to edit code, and to see the changes that you are making to it in real time on the computer.
 Github will be used to upload the code and to make websites for the students.
 MakerArcade is an online website that will be used for teaching the basics of coding to students in a block based format.
+Slack will be used as a way for students to communicate with each other about work in our class and to help each other out.
+Problet.org will be used for assignment autograded problets for students in class to help them practice reading and writing code
+W3 schools will be used to help teach about coding and assigning problems.
+Piazza will be used to create class message boards for general problem solving asynchronously and across different classes.

 #### Teacher Technologies #####

-During the class, we will be using several different softwares: *Visual Studio Code, GitHub, MakeArcade.*
+During the class, we will be using several different softwares: *Visual Studio Code, GitHub, MakeArcade, and GithubAutograder.*

 Visual Studio Code is a way to edit code, and to see the changes that you are making to it in real time on the computer.
 Github will be used to upload the code and to make websites for the students.
 MakerArcade is an online website that will be used for teaching the basics of coding to students in a block based format.
+Github autograder will be used to check student code and give automated feedback to the students.

 ### Hardware Specifications